How to Wear a Lifting Belt Properly

 While some people are tempted to wear their lifting belt for every single lift, you should only use it when you get to heavy weights.
 That means any weightlifting 80% or more of your one rep max.

 If you are new to using a weightlifting belt, you might want to wear it slightly more often.
-Breathing out against a belt is a skill you will need to spend time mastering, and as with anything in Crossfit, the more practice, the better.
+Breathing out against a belt is a skill you will need to spend time mastering, and as with anything in Cross Training, the more practice, the better.

 How Tight Should Your Belt Be